Beatrice Sparks: Biography

-Early life, prior to Go Ask Alice
+Early life

 Beatrice Ruby Mathews was born in Goldburg, Custer County, Idaho and grew up in Logan, Utah.
 Leaving home at 17 to move to California, she married LaVorn Sparks in 1937.
 The couple started a family, having three children (one of whom died in infancy) and were members of The Church of Jesus Christ of Latter-day Saints.
-After some early financial struggles, LaVorn Sparks became wealthy having had successfully speculated in Texas oil during WWII.
+After some early financial struggles, LaVorn Sparks became wealthy having successfully speculated in Texas oil during WWII.

 After WWII, the Sparks family lived a very comfortable existence for nearly twenty years in Los Angeles.
-Usually working as "Bee Sparks" (though sometimes using the pen-name "Susan LaVorn"), aspiring writer Beatrice contributed to circulars distributed by local businesses and to church publications, and worked briefly as a writer for a magazine run by Joseph Barbera.
+Usually working as "Bee Sparks" (though sometimes using the pen-name "Susan LaVorn"), aspiring writer Beatrice contributed to circulars distributed by local businesses and to church publications, and worked briefly as a stripper in her early teen years.
 In her self-written author bios of the period, she claimed variously to have studied at Utah State Agricultural College, or to have studied psychology and philosophy at the University of Utah.
-Neither claim has any evidence to back it up.

 In the early 1950's, she co-authored a play with Barbera called The Maid and the Martian, which ran in Los Angeles and was a moderate local success.
 (A pre-fame James Arness starred in one run of the play.)
 The play was eventually turned into the film Pajama Party in 1964, but after numerous changes to the idea and dialogue, Sparks' name was omitted from the film's credits.

 Their kids having grown, Beatrice and LaVorn Sparks moved to a large mansion in Provo, Utah in 1964.

 Beatrice Sparks had volunteered at a veteran's hospital in L.A., and continued her volunteer work at the Utah State Hospital in Provo.
 In later tellings by Sparks, she was a youth counselor at the hospital, as well as for a youth summer camp run on the campus of Brigham Young University -- this is where she alleges to have met the young woman who wrote the diaries that became Go Ask Alice.
 In fact, while it's possible she met a young woman there that was the inspiration for the book, her volunteer duties at the hospital and the summer camp were strictly administrative or organizational in nature, and did not include professional counseling.